Puppy Peeing in the House: Reasons and Solutions

 Potty training a pet can be a long process.
 Unexpected accidents in the house, frequent nighttime breaks, and a slow learning process can sometimes make you feel frustrated and helpless.
 If you’re feeling at all overwhelmed whenever your puppy pees in an unwanted location, you’re not alone.

 When you’re planning for a new puppy, you’ll want to account for potty training time.
-For some pet parents, training your dog to pee in a designated potty spot in your home—such as a training pad or indoor potty—is part of the process.
+For some pet parents, choosing an indoor dog potty —such as a training pad—will provide your pup a designated potty spot in your home.
 For others, the main objective may be to train your pup to pee outdoors only.
 Regardless of your approach, it’s normal for puppies to have accidents during this process.
 Accidents can occur for several reasons, most of which are correctable once the root cause is identified.

 To resolve the issue and help your dog learn appropriate spots to go potty you’ll first need to determine why your puppy’s accidents happen.